mgreenly/rust/README.md

 One Year Of Rust
 ================

-Me exploring rust in 2021
+This is my personal crash course in Rust.